Expert engineering design and development company based in East Anglia

-The key aspect of Cambridge Design Technology’s development program is engineering development.
+The key aspect of Cambridge Design Technology’s development program is engineering design and development.

 In the role as designers of new products for our clients, we have the benefit of the train of thought during the design process, and at this point no-one knows the design better than us.
 Therefore we are perfectly placed to understand every aspect of the design and engineer it toward production.

 Engineering development is the ability to be able to look at a concept design, and critique the product and improve it through an empirical or iterative process to find the optimum solutions.

 It is also the ability to analyse a design fully to understand what needs to be done to advance the process and make it better and better.

 Our team has a full understanding of mechanical sciences, spatial layouts, materials, kinematics and a pragmatic approach to real life applications.
 With these characteristics, we are well placed to analytically and critically approach every design we produce and provide a solution to the problems.